vanghuynh/react-mui/README.md

 To test app, clone and run npm install, then run npm start to check the UI.
 This UI responsive with mobile.

+Website deployed here, you can have a look: https://react-mui.onrender.com/lock

 Please check the UI as below:

 ![UI DEMO 1](image.png)